 - SSIS Designer and SSIS Menu

-When you open an Integration Services project in BIDS, the SSIS menu is added to the menu bar.
-When you select the Work Offline option, Integration Services skips the aspects of package validation that makes a connection to data sources and other external components.
+- When you open an Integration Services project in BIDS, the SSIS menu is added to the menu bar.
+When you select the Work Offline option, Integration Services skips the aspect of package validation that makes a connection to data sources and other external components.

 4. What is a workflow?
-What do you mean by control flow and data flow?
+What do you mean by a control flow and a data flow?

-Workflow is basically a set of instructions which is specified to the Program Executor as a guideline to execute tasks and containers.
+A workflow is basically a set of instructions that is shared with the Program Executor as a guideline to execute tasks and containers.

 There are three control flow elements that SSIS provides: